jianghuiz7368/APCSA-Freedom-Project/blog/entry05.md

 # Entry 5
 ##### 5/1/24

 I am currently on **step 5 and 6 of the Engineering Design Process**.
 I am creating the Minimum Viable Product(MVP) of my freedom project and testing if it works.
 For the most part, I've been working on the melee system of my game where the player will be able to attack the enemy using a weapon and the enemy will have AI that make them chase the player when the player is in range.
-In order for the melee system to work, the player first need to be able to wield the weapon so I wrote a code that allow the player to attack with the weapon:
+In order for the melee system to work, the player first need to be able to wield the weapon so I followed this [tutorial](https://www.youtube.com/watch?v=aNZw588BQBo&t=69s) and wrote a code that allow the player to attack with the weapon:

 ```CSharp
 public void SwordAttack()